pongasoft/emscripten-glfw/README.md

 ### Using emscripten port

+> #### Warning
+> At this time, the contrib port contains a critical issue (if your application use the gamepad API)
+> which won't be available until the next version of emscripten is officially released.
+You can use the port that is
+> checked-in under `port` instead: `--use-port=port/glw3.py`

 Since emscripten 3.1.54, using this port is really easy via the `--use-port=contrib.glfw3` option (no need to clone this repo at all!).
 This is the recommended method to use this project.